windowjs/windowjs/docs/dev/trouble.md

 *  Open "Manage Settings" under "Virus & threat protection settings"
 *  Open "Add or remove exclusions" under "Exclusions"
 *  Click on "Add an exclusion" to add the `windowjs` checkout directory.

+###### glfwCreateWindow failed (65543): EGL: Failed to create context: Arguments are inconsistent

+This happens if the native platform doesn't support OpenGL ES 3.
+It might happen when running the Linux version on WSL on Windows.

+Make sure the Mesa drivers are updated to version 23 or later.